nterreri/thesis/report/chapter2.md

 # Background Research

-This chapter details the literature review for the project: the background reading, and the tools and frameworks selection process.
+This chapter details the literature review for the project: the eHNA software, the background reading, and the tools and frameworks selection process.

 ## The electronic Health Needs Assessment questionnaire

-The primariy already existing reference for the software to be built by the team is Macmillan's eHNA.

-### Macmillan Cancer Support

-Macmillan Cancer Support developed the eHNA for the purpose of extending the range of cancer patients in the UK covered by individual care plans, made with the individual's very personal and unique concerns they incurred into in relation to their condition.
+The primary already existing reference for the software to be built by the team is Macmillan's eHNA.
+Macmillan Cancer Support developed the eHNA for the purpose of extending the range of cancer patients in the UK covered by individual care plans, made to address the individual's very personal and unique concerns they incurred into in relation to their condition.
 These concerns are gathered through variants of an electronic questionnaire offered by Macmillan to selected trial sites.